This easy sugar cookie icing recipe is the one you need if you're looking to make fancy iced sugar cookies this Christmas.

 - Icing sugar

-Some recipe also add a tiny bit of lemon juice but I don’t.
+Some recipes also add a tiny bit of lemon juice but I don't unless I need to thin it a little.

 Making the best sugar cookie icing takes just 3 simple steps: